jazzband/django-dbbackup/docs/databases.rst

     }

-This configuration will allow you to use a replica with a different host and user, which is a great pratice if you don't want to overload your main database.
+This configuration will allow you to use a replica with a different host and user, which is a great practice if you don't want to overload your main database.

 DBBackup uses ``Connectors`` for creating and restoring backups; below you'll see specific parameters for the built-in ones.